This policy was last updated on 10 January 2024

 You can write to us, email us on firstname.lastname@example.org, or ring and talk to one of our customer service advisors on 0115 8440011 at any time if you wish to object to any processing which is carried out on a legitimate interest basis.

-If you want to complain about how we collect, store or use your data
+If you wish to make a complaint about how we collect, store or use your data

-They will put you in touch with a member of the senior management team, who will oversee your complaint.
+They will put you in touch with a member of the Senior Leadership team, who will oversee your complaint.

 16 or Under

-If you are aged 16 or under‚ please get your parent/guardian's permission beforehand whenever you provide personal information to the Site.
+If you are aged 16 or under‚ please get your parent/guardian's permission beforehand whenever you provide personal information to our website.
 Users without this consent are not allowed to provide us with personal information.